-CAI webinars offer specialized, professional training without leaving your home or office.
-Conducted via internet and audio teleconference, the programs are hosted by industry experts to keep you up to date on the latest legislative activity, management trends, industry best practices and subjects of special interest to community managers and homeowners.
+CAI webinars offer professional training without leaving your home or office.
+Conducted online, these programs are hosted by industry experts to keep you up-to-date on legislative activity, management trends, industry best practices, and subjects of interest for community managers and homeowners.
 More than

-400 on-demand webinars are now available, and new live webinars are added every month.
+450 on-demand webinars are available and new live webinars are added every month.
 Continuing education credit for management credentials is available.

 Reserve specialists present different viewpoints on where to draw the line between a conservative reserve funding plan that protects homeowners from surprises and special assessments, and a more aggressive plan designed to offer significantly lower reserve contributions.
 How can the board decide, which plan is the best strategy for their association?
 Where is adequacy, safety, and fiscal responsibility found?
 Learn your decision points and where the limits of safety and conservativism lie, all articulated and illustrated with National Reserve Study Standard principles.

 Robert Nordlund, RS, is a licensed professional engineer.
 He is the founder and CEO of Association Reserves.
 Since 1986, his company has performed more than 56,000 reserve studies for properties in all 50 states and 12 foreign countries.